 Is an Agent Named in a Durable Power of Attorney Legally Responsible for the Debts of a Principal?

-When an agent accepts the responsibility granted under the Power of Attorney, he establishes a fiduciary relationship.
+When an agent accepts the responsibility granted under the Power of Attorney, he is acting as a fiduciary.
 The fiduciary relationship requires that the agent avoid conflicts of interest and act in good faith, in the principal’s best interest, within the parameters of the powers granted in the Power of Attorney.

-Generally, as long as the agent is not a party to the debt, and has acted responsibly and within the parameters of the powers granted in the Power of Attorney, the agent will not be personally liable for the debts of the principal.
+Generally, as long as the named agent is not a party to the debt, has acted responsibly and within the parameters of the powers granted in the Power of Attorney, and has signed documents in their capacity as agent, the agent will not be personally responsible for the debt of the principal.

 To avoid personal responsibility, agents should always disclose that they are acting for the principal.
 For example, when agents sign legal documents, they should not simply sign their name.
 Rather, they should disclose their identity as an agent by printing the name of the principal and signing their name “as agent.”

 This article was originally published on February 26, 2014, and updated on July 28, 2023.